Vtenext 25.02: A three-way path to RCE

 User admin’s hashed password extracted and added to the Fax receivers

-This is already interesting, but extracting the hash of a password then takes time to crack, and furthermore, does not guarantee 100% success, as the password could be complex and not easily recoverable.
+This is already interesting, but extracting the hash of a password then takes time to crack, and furthermore, it does not guarantee 100% success, as the password could be complex and not easily recoverable.

 We want an exploit that always works and doesn’t waste our time, right?